unicef/publicgoods-toolkit/readiness.md

-# Open Source Readiness
+# Open-Source Readiness

 Open source is a powerful tool that offers great benefits to agencies that make, maintain, or deploy software.
-Agencies are increasingly aware that they need open source capabilities.
+Agencies are increasingly aware that they need open-source capabilities.
 The hard part is knowing where to start in adding skills.
 In most cases, the most important consideration is building capability to know how and when to use FOSS strategies.

 Open source is all about execution.
-Reaping the benefits of open source investment requires completing a series of difficult steps ranging from designing an initial strategy to building an appropriate community to leveraging the resulting dynamics for strategic advantage.
+Reaping the benefits of open-source investment requires completing a series of difficult steps ranging from designing an initial strategy to building an appropriate community to leveraging the resulting dynamics for strategic advantage.
 Most government procurement teams are not yet prepared to